 How do I use your Two Colour fonts?

-Several K-Types (such as Provincial, Magical Mystery Tour, Flip, Pop Cubism, and Rick Griffin Contour) come as sets of two or three fonts, with matching spacing and kerning, that can be overlapped to create bicolour or multicolour artwork.
-To do this you will need a program or application that uses layers, such as Photoshop or Fireworks.
-Layout applications such as InDesign will also enable you to overlap colour separated artwork.
+K-Types such as Sgt Peppers, Toppler, Wildcat, Provincial, Magical Mystery Tour, Flip, Sexbomb, Pop Cubism, Christmas Pudding, and Rick Griffin Contour contain sets of two or three fonts, with matching spacing and kerning, that can be overlapped to create bicolour or multicolour artwork.
+To do this you will need a program or application that uses layers, such as Photoshop or Affinity Photo.
+Layout applications such as InDesign will also enable you to overlap coloured fonts.

 I can’t find the character I need…

-K-Type fonts are normally made with a full set of standard Latin characters, and most recent K-Types come with a full set of Latin Extended-A glyphs containing all the common European accented characters.
-The Indian Rupee sign has been added as standard to our most recent typefaces, and the new Russian Ruble sign is also being added to our repertoire.
+K-Type fonts are normally made with a full set of standard Latin characters, and recent K-Types come with a full set of Latin Extended-A glyphs containing all the common European accented characters.
+The Indian Rupee sign is present in all recent typefaces.

-We are increasingly widening the scope of our fonts and some include alternatives or swash characters that can be used by ‘OpenType’ aware applications such as InDesign or Illustrator, but may not be accessible using desktop publishing or painting programs.
+We are increasingly widening the scope of our fonts and some include alternatives or swash characters that can be used by ‘OpenType’ aware applications such as InDesign or Illustrator, but may not be accessible using more basic publishing or painting programs.

 I need an extra character